neilenns/clearancelab/DEVELOPMENT.md

 | `TURBO_API`   | URI to the Turbo remote cache instance.    |
 | `TURBO_TOKEN` | Token to grant access to the remote cache. |

+> [!IMPORTANT]
+> If new environment variables are added and are needed in local builds, they must be added to the dependency list in [`turbo.json`](./turbo.json).
+Otherwise, they will not be available to the tasks when run.

 ### Production

 The API server supports the following variables: